Simbioz/sequencer.js/README.md

 # Creating an Extension

-A sequencer.js extension looks like this:
+An external sequencer.js extension looks like this:

 ```javascript
 var DoSomethingTask = function (someValue) {